Third cycle studies

 For general questions regarding doctoral studies at SKH, please contact firstname.lastname@example.org.

-Professor in Film and Media and Head of third-cycle subject area
+Professor in Performing arts for the profile area Concept and Composition and Head of third-cycle subject area

 Third-cycle Education Coordinator